astral-sh/ruff/README.md

 implemented in [pyupgrade](https://pypi.org/project/pyupgrade/) ([#827](https://github.com/charliermarsh/ruff/issues/827)).

 If you're looking to use Ruff, but rely on an unsupported Flake8 plugin, feel free to file an Issue.

+### What versions of Python does Ruff support?

+Ruff can lint code for any Python version from 3.7 onwards.
+However, Ruff lacks support for a few language features that were introduced in Python 3.10 and later.
+Specifically, Ruff does not
+support:

+- "Structural Pattern Matching" ([PEP 622](https://peps.python.org/pep-0622/)), introduced in Python 3.10.
+- "Exception Groups and except* ([PEP 654](https://www.python.org/dev/peps/pep-0654/)), introduced in Python 3.11.

+Support for these features is planned.

+Ruff does not support Python 2.
+Ruff _may_ run on pre-Python 3.7 code, although such versions are not officially supported (e.g., Ruff does _not_ respect type comments).

+Ruff is installable under any Python version from 3.7 onwards.

 ### Do I need to install Rust to use Ruff?